RishatTalukder/learning_react/PART_2_Advanced/docs/readme.md

 And we are actually returning the `totalItems` and `totalPrice` in the new state whenever we update the cart data.

-It's dine one thing that is left is to add remove button for each cart item to remove it from the cart and it's pretty simple to do.
+It's done, one thing that is left is to add remove button for each cart item to remove it from the cart and it's pretty simple to do.

 ```js {.line-numbers}
 // src/projects/project_12/cartReducer.js